veggiemonk/webtask-twitter/README.md

  export WT_CONSUMER_SECRET='...'
 ```

-> If your store those information as a file, please don't commit it to your repository!
+> If your store those information in a file, please don't commit it to your repository!
 Use .gitignore!!
-  It is not recommended to store secrets as file!
+  It is not recommended to store secrets in file!

-However you can put a space before typing the `export` so that your terminal does not save this to your history.
+However you can put a space before typing the `export` so that your terminal does not save command to your history.
-Which is the same as storing your secret as a file.
+Which is the same as storing your secret in a file.

 Ensure that this feature is activated in your terminal by typing  `setopt hist_ignore_space`.

 Better safe than sorry.

-### Install the webtask with the secrets
+### 4. Install the webtask with the secrets

 The values exported in the previous step will be passed to a variable `ctx.data` in the webtask code.
 The name of the parameter (ex: `token`) can be retrieved as `ctx.data.token`